How to improve the productivity of your team at work

 The role of leadership in team productivity

-There's no magic bullet to solving performance and engagement issues, but "how to improve my team's productivity" is a question all managers need to ask themselves at one point or another.
-But if you keep making changes and enacting new workplace policies only to find that productivity isn't improving, then you might be what needs to change.
+There's no magic bullet to solving performance and engagement issues.
+"How to improve my team's productivity." it's something all managers must reflect on at one point or another.
+If you keep making changes and enacting new workplace policies only to find that productivity isn't improving, then you might be what needs to change.

 If you've spent any time at all on our blog, then you'll know how important employee engagement is for productivity.
 With that in mind, it's worth noting that previous Gallup research shows that managers account for 70% of variation in employee engagement.